jolin-yang/ml-activity-classification-dropbox/README.md

 - Consider ensemble models to improve accuracy.

-- Retraining all our models using the features from one round of feature engineering.
+- Retraining all our models using the features from one round of feature engineering (probably would expect to see better model accuracy overall).

 - **Deploy machine learning model on a user-friendly interface.**
   1. Finalize model and pre-processing: use our Logistic Regression model